CWRU-Collaborative-Coding-Club/CWRU-study-buddy-frontend/README.md

 # Eaton Call Center Training System Frontend Dashboard

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-toolpad-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app)..
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-toolpad-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Setup

 Create a copy of the `.env.local.template` file and name it to `.env.local`.
-Put the Firebase keys in `.env.local`..
+Put the Firebase keys in `.env.local`.

 Install dependencies by running: